1. Detergent choice

 No need to dry nappies between pre wash, before main, just dry pail damp.
 If mould is or becomes an issue, hang over the side of the dry pail to dry out, then pail.

-A daily prewash cycle with detergent is an option that is beneficial as it reduces the likelihood of ammonia development and reduces smells in the laundry significantly.
+A daily prewash cycle with detergent, reduces the likelihood of ammonia development and reduces smells in the laundry significantly.

 This option is particularly useful for: